Deep Nets: What have they ever done for Vision?

 \section{Some History}

 We are in the third wave of neural network approaches.
 The first two waves --- 1950s--1960s and 1980s--1990s --- generated considerable excitement but slowly ran out of steam.
-Despite a few exceptions, the overall performance of neural networks was disappointing for machines (artificial intelligence/machine learning) and for understanding biological vision systems (neuroscience, cognitive science, psychology).
-But the third wave --- 2000s--present --- is distinguished because of the dramatic success of Deep Nets on many large benchmarked problems and their industrial application to real world tasks.
-It should be acknowledged that almost all the basic ideas of many of the currently successful neural networks were developed during the second wave.
+Despite a few exceptions, the overall performance of neural networks was disappointing for machines (artificial intelligence, machine learning) and for understanding biological vision systems (neuroscience, cognitive science, psychology).
+But the third wave --- 2000s--present --- stands out because of the dramatic success of Deep Nets on many large benchmark problems and their growing use for industrial application to real world tasks (e.g., face recognition).
+It should be acknowledged that many of the currently successful neural networks, such as convolutional neural networks~\citep{DBLP:journals/neco/LeCunBDHHHJ89} and recurrent neural networks~\citep{rumelhart1986learning} were developed during the second wave.
 But their strengths were not appreciated until the availability of big datasets and the ubiquity of powerful computers (e.g., GPUs) which only became available after 2000 and which fueled the third wave.